 Q. Every decision to delay, defer, or request additional information during a planning application, increases the cost, risk and uncertainty of a project.
 Do officers and elected members receive any training around the impact of such decisions?

-Staffing resources are apparently a big contributor to delays but there is more to it than this.
-Local authorities are apparently now data gatherers for other agencies such as the Environment Agency and Natural England who request more and more information!
+Staffing resources are a big contributor to delays but there is more to it than this.
+Local authorities are now data gatherers for other agencies such as the Environment Agency and Natural England who request more and more information!

-There is recognition of the implications but no real strategy to address it and whilst there is training provided it is minimal and ultimately, elected members sometimes have their own agendas.
+There is recognition of the implications but no real strategy to address it and whilst there is training provided it is minimal and ultimately, elected members sometimes have their agendas.

-There are some really good officers but we need to get away from the Us and Them mentality and find a way to work more constructively with LA’s but that requires the officers / members to be onboard with a more consultative approach.
+There are some really good officers but we need to get away from the Us and Them mentality and find a way to work more constructively with LA’s but that requires the officers/members to be on board with a more consultative approach.

 Q. Beyond the appeals system, which is equally dysfunctional, is there any mechanism to make local authorities more accountable?

 Judicial review is a good place to start but, again, that’s time.
 A big stick approach or going public by shining a spotlight on the process asking if the action is in the public interest?

 An alternative tack is clients just proceeding with a view that ‘if they don’t have the resource to determine this they’re not going to have the resource to enforce it and, if they do, I’ll just submit a retrospective application or an appeal’ didn’t see this answer coming but it reflects a lack of faith in the system.
 It’s considered there is a militancy emerging which is challenging the legitimacy of the planning system.